fantasydr/webgl-recorder/README.md

+# New Features

+1. Record function calls from getExtension()
+2. Record ArrayBuffer/Array/Image/Canvas/WebGLVertexArrayObjectOES parameters
+3. Add comments for WebGL const values such as TEXTURE_2D

 # WebGL Recorder

 This is a small script that lets you record the WebGL calls of any app for playback later.